 - Supporting immune function: Adequate vitamin D levels help reduce the risk of infections.

 - Reducing the risk of osteoporosis and fractures: By ensuring proper bone mineralization, vitamin D helps maintain bone density and strength.
+Vitamin D and calcium work together to ensure proper bone mineralization and prevent osteoporosis.

 - Supporting muscle function: It helps reduce the risk of falls, particularly in older adults.